-Outside of academia, I love spending time outdoors, making art, and cooking for the people around me.
+Outside of academia, I love spending time outdoors, volunteering, making art, and cooking for my loved ones.

 2021, B.A., Political Science, University of Arizona